jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

   draft registration, to allow them to be placed in non-combat positions should their draft be necessary.

-If that were it, though, that would make our outlook unusual, but far from unique.
+If that were it, though, that would make our outlook unusual, it wouldn't be unique.
 Plenty of believers of all Faiths believe in physical nonviolence at its core.
 Indeed, Baha'i views are moderate compared to some creeds.
 Self-defense is permitted, as is the use of physical force to prevent injustice.